Lionesses ‘have changed how the country sees women’s football’

 Up to 7,000 supporters will have the opportunity to join the team at an event hosted by ex-player Alex Scott in Trafalgar Square from 11am on Monday.

-Scott, a former England international, said the Lionesses’ win would be a game changer in terms of raising the profile of women’s football.
+Scott, a former England international, said the Lionesses’ win will be a game-changer in terms of raising the profile of women’s football.

 She told BBC Breakfast: “These Lionesses have raised the bar.